iamtatha/leetcode/README.md

 ## Disclaimer
 1. The may page may require `30-40 seconds` to load for the first time.
 Please be patient!
+2. This site is `mobile responsive` too.
-2. We do have a lot more data, but due to scarcity of funds and resources we are showing only for top companies.
+3. We do have a lot more data, but due to scarcity of funds and resources we are showing only for top companies.
-3. This is an open source project to help everyone who needs it.
+4. This is an open source project to help everyone who needs it.